 Anti-social behaviour, if left unchecked, can have a devastating affect on local communities and create an atmosphere of fear for those who live and work there.

 Camden Council tackles antisocial behaviour through law enforcement, the rehabilitation of offenders and using restorative justice approaches.
-This is achieved by working with the police and Community Wardens to identify and target antisocial behaviour.
+This is achieved by working with the police and Camden Council’s Community Presence Officers (CPOs) to identify and target antisocial behaviour.
 We work with people involved in street activity by challenging their behaviour and confronting them with the impact it has on themselves and the community, warning them about the legal consequences if they continue, which are arrest if the behaviour is criminal and/or preventative legal sanctions.
 However we also offer support to change the problematic behaviour.

-A recent analysis of police arrest statistics and SST’s own case files has shown that the majority of people begging in Camden are not street homeless and are begging to finance an addiction to alcohol or drugs.
+An analysis of police arrest statistics and SST’s own case files has shown that the many of the people begging in Camden are not street homeless and are begging to finance an addiction to alcohol or drugs.
 When beggars are arrested and drug tested we find that nearly 80% are shown to be positive for class A drugs.

 Along with most homeless charities, we discourage people giving to people who beg because the money is likely to sustain and prolong an individual’s addiction.
 Drug and alcohol related illness account for a significant proportion of death amongst the street population.
 Our experience and discussion with clients also shows that access to easy money increases the amount of time people spend sleeping rough.